How to Install Vault on CentOS and Rocky Linux

 vault server -dev

-Note: As Vault does not fork, you need to open another shell or terminal to run the following commands.
+Note: Since Vault does not fork, you need to open a new shell or terminal window to run the following commands.

 export VAULT_ADDR='http://127.0.0.1:8200'

-The output should display that Vault is now initialized and no longer sealed.
+The output shows that Vault is initialized and no longer sealed:

 Conclusion